pishoyg/coptic/README.md

    existing plan to enable testing by using a dummy timestamp, though this will only make it possible to check for equality, rather than print a human-readable `diff`).

+   Another big advantage of the introduction of an intermediate state is facilitating a fanout to multiple platforms.
+Our generators should start by generating the TSV package, then our platform-specific generators can take that package snapshot and produce an package for different platforms such as Anki, Cloze, or something else.

    Learners who synchronize their data will only have the old notes overridden.